vijithassar/d3-textwrap/README.md

 In other words, if you use the foreignObject approach you're screwed on Internet Explorer, but if you use tspans you're screwed in Safari and on Apple mobile devices like iPhones and iPads.
 Those are all important browsers to support, and it's impossible to choose between them.

 This plugin solves all the above problems.
 It first tests for foreignObject support and uses the simpler HTML option if it's available.
 If not, then it will fire a whole long sequence of tests to automatically split your text into whatever subsections will fit within the bounds you've specified, and then handles positioning of all the tspans for you.
-Safari gets foreignObjects, Internet Explorer gets tspans, all text wraps properly, and you get to go watch television and enjoy a snack instead of spending ages debugging this nonsense the way I did.
+Safari gets foreignObjects, Internet Explorer gets tspans, all text wraps properly, and you get to go chill out and watch television instead of spending ages debugging this nonsense the way I did – I'm sort of a <em>Law & Order</em> junkie myself, but whatever floats your boat.

 --